bgd-labs/aave-proposals-v3/src/20241127_Multi_FluidAlignment/FluidAlignment.md

 Considering the time sensitive nature of the transaction, this proposal can proceed in a direct-to-AIP vote that will allow for the following:

-- Allocation of $4m GHO from the treasury for purchase of $INST tokens with the provision for ACI to facilitate the purchase transaction.
+- Allocation of $4m GHO from the treasury for purchase of $INST tokens.
 - AIP to whitelist InstaDapp to flash loans

 ## References